Nnanyielugo/JavaScriptSDK/README.md

 # IMPORTANT

 This repo is merged with github.com/cloudboost/cloudboost.
-Work on this repo is deprecated.
+This repo is now deprecated.

 # Introduction